 The Yahudiym (Jews) have been persecuted for over two millennia in many different ways by many different people.
 Among the persecutions has been the deliberate lowering of their status in society to that of a citizen without any rights that were enjoyed under the law by other citizens.
-Below is a list of some of the many practices of persecution that were directed against them for the sole reason of their religion.
+Below is a list of some of the many practices of persecution that were directed against them for the sole reason of their nationality.
 Remember that all of these were done legally by the law of the land and were not just isolated instances of bias.
 This same scenario is once again building around the world, and especially in the United States of America.

 Not allowed to hold any position in civil or administrative posts of government, appointed or elected.

 Not allowed to employ members of the major religious party of their country.
 (This would put the members of that party in an inferior position to the Yahudiym.)

 Not allowed to give or receive any medical aid or treatment to other than Yahudiym.

 Not allowed to intermarry with members of the majority religion.
 This was considered adultery and a capital offense.